 9. Self Defense

-Ever watch a prison drama movie?
-Then you’ve surely seen one of those soap beating scenes.
+Ever watched a prison drama movie?
+Then you’ve undoubtedly seen one of those soap-beating scenes.

-It might not beat a firearm or a knife, but a hard object swung in a sock is a lot better for self-defense than nothing.
+It might not beat a firearm or a knife, but a hard object swung in a sock is better for self-defense than nothing.

 10. Filter Coffee

-Just because the End of the World has come, it doesn’t mean you can’t enjoy coffee.
+Just because the End of the World has come doesn’t mean you can’t enjoy coffee.
 Actually, you’ll probably enjoy the small luxury even more.

 But how are you going to make coffee?